10th Tennessee Infantry Regiment

 The 10th Tennessee Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
-It was originally recruited and designated as the 1st Middle Tennessee Infantry, largely from Irish-Americans.
+Originally recruited and designated as the 1st Middle Tennessee Infantry, it was largely composed of Irish-Americans.

 Service

 The 10th Tennessee Infantry was organized at Nashville, Tennessee, from May until August 1862, and mustered in for a three-year enlistment under the command of Colonel Alvan Cullem Gillem.